eniac/Flightplan/Wharf/tclust_README.md

 ## End-to-end testing

-As described above, [./bmv2/tclust/tclust_e2e.sh](./bmv2/tclust/tclust_e2e.sh) runs iperf and mcd traffic simultaneously.
+* As described above, [./bmv2/tclust/tclust_e2e.sh](./bmv2/tclust/tclust_e2e.sh) runs iperf and mcd traffic simultaneously.

-To run a full  set of end-to-end experiments, use [./bmv2/tclust/all_tclust_e2e.sh](./bmv2/tclust/all_tclust_e2e.sh), which will run with each booster enabled in turn.
+* To run a full  set of end-to-end experiments, use [./bmv2/tclust/all_tclust_e2e.sh](./bmv2/tclust/all_tclust_e2e.sh), which will run with each booster enabled in turn.

-Results can be analyzed with the notebook contained in [analysis/e2e_analysis.ipynb](analysis/e2e_analysis.ipynb).
+* Results can be analyzed with the notebook contained in [analysis/e2e_analysis.ipynb](analysis/e2e_analysis.ipynb).

 # Regression tests

-Whenever a significant change is made to the code then these scriprts should be run to ensure that current features are not broken
+Whenever a significant change is made to the code then these scripts should be run to ensure that current features are not broken:

-* [run_e2e_tests.sh](run_e2e_tests.sh): Runs tests on the complete.p4 topology (not the tclust topology)
+* [run_e2e_tests.sh](run_e2e_tests.sh): Runs tests on the original Complete.p4 topology (not the tclust topology)
 * [run_tclust_tests.sh](run_tclust_tests.sh): Runs tests with different combinations of boosters on the tclust topology
 * [run_legacy_tests.sh](run_legacy_tests.sh): Runs tests with the legacy boosters on the tclust topology